brunolapastina/jonc/README.md

 #include <jonc/jonc.hpp>
 ```

-You will also need at leat C++11 support (in GCC and Clang, use -std=c++11).
+You will also need at least C++11 support (in GCC and Clang, use -std=c++11).
 If you enable more recent C++ standards, the library will try to make the best use of it, so, if you can, do it!

 ## Examples